 Asbestos refers to a set of six naturally occurring fibrous minerals that are extremely durable and resistant to fire and chemical reactions.
 Because of these qualities, asbestos has been used for thousands of years to insulate and fireproof buildings.

 In recent decades, it has been discovered that asbestos is a known human carcinogen.
-While most people who are exposed to asbestos never become ill, it is important to note that there is no safe type of asbestos and no safe level of exposure.
-Nearly all those with a history of long-term exposure to loose asbestos fibers are at risk of developing serious respiratory health complications or the asbestos-related cancer, mesothelioma.
+While most people who are exposed to asbestos-containing products never become ill, it is important to note that there is no safe type of asbestos and no safe level of exposure.
+Nearly all those with a long-term exposure history to loose asbestos fibers are at risk of developing serious respiratory health complications or asbestos-related cancer, mesothelioma.

-Those most at risk from asbestos exposure include construction workers, miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, ship builders, gas mask manufacturers, plumbers and others who work with asbestos particles.
+Those most at risk from asbestos exposure are people with work histories as construction workers, miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, shipbuilders/shipyard workers, gas mask manufacturers, plumbers and others who work with asbestos particles.

-Note that it is rare to develop an illness due to exposure to asbestos contained within solid building materials (unless they are damaged or improperly removed).
+Note that it is rare to develop an illness due to exposure to asbestos contained within solid building materials (unless they are damaged or improperly removed).1

 Mesothelioma is an aggressive cancer that can result from the carcinogens in asbestos.
 Its most frequent form is pleural mesothelioma, which affects the lining of the lungs.